lasellers/plugable-interface-shell/README.md

 Additionally: Am mulling plugable algorithms.
 That is to say,you can define various algorithms (for example, originally written using Python in Jupyter notebooks) but with a bash like interface allowing inoput/output to be chained.
 Through this, data from an API can be transformed through a series of prebuilt and well-tested functions.
 Increasing speed and reliability of automation setups.

-Also: Acts as an public API Gateway.
+Also: Acts as an private API Gateway.